 quit;

-OUTER UNION CORR |
+SAS SQL : OUTER UNION CORR

-3. Except Operator
+3. EXCEPT Operator

-removes duplicate records (where all columns in the results are the same) - row 2nd in table1.
+It returns unique rows from the first table that are not found in the second table.
+(Non-matched Rows).
+It removes duplicate records (where all columns in the results are the same) - row 2nd in table1.

 proc sql;